Hotels4Teams

 What are the closest hotels to ST. Anne Rodeo Park?

-The closest hotels to ST. Anne Rodeo Park are Wyndham Garden Kankakee (13.42 mi), Quality Inn Bradley - Bourbonnais (17.76 mi), and Super 8 by Wyndham Bourbonnais / Kankakee Area (18.54 mi).
+Several hotels near ST. Anne Rodeo Park are well-suited for families.
+Wyndham Garden Kankakee (13.42 mi, from $118/night), Quality Inn Bradley - Bourbonnais (17.76 mi, from $66/night), and Super 8 by Wyndham Bourbonnais / Kankakee Area (18.54 mi, from $68/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near ST. Anne Rodeo Park are good for team or group travel?